-- 1. The XPath expression of the object should be expanded to its underlying simple path expressions. - 2.
-Each one of these path expressions should be expanded to the extended simple path expressions which include their descendant nodes which lead to complexity of the performance if the XML document is large.
+- 1) The XPath expression of the object should be expanded to its underlying simple path expressions. - 2) Each one of these path expressions should be expanded to the extended simple path expressions which include their descendant nodes which lead to complexity of the performance if the XML document is large.

 In this paper, we will use the same access control model of [14] and try to overcome the drawbacks of [14] by proposing an efficient technique to store the XML access control rules in a relational storage of XML DTD.
 The proposed technique based on the proposed algorithm in [7] that maps the XML DTD to relational schema.
 Many works considered access control for XML documents, such as [13], [5], [8], and [12].
 In [13], the authors introduced a static analysis for XML access control.
-However, their prototype incurred costly runtime security checks for queries.
-In [5], the authors proposed a complex and expensive prototype to express access control policies using XPath queries.
-In [8], the authors proposed a security views concept.
-Their prototype restricted on hiding node values.
-The authors in [12] solved the limit of [8] by considering constraints based on structural relationships between elements [1].
+However, their prototype incured costly runtime security checks for queries.In [5], the authors proposed a complex and expensive prototype to express access control policies using XPath queries.
+In [8], the authors in [12] solved the limit of [8] by considering constraints based on structural relationships between elements [1].